MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.WSMan.Management/About/about_WSMan_Provider.md

 ## Dynamic parameters

-Dynamic parameters are cmdlet parameters that are added by a Windows PowerShell provider and are available only when the cmdlet is being used in the provider-enabled drive.
+Dynamic parameters are cmdlet parameters that are added by a PowerShell provider and are available only when the cmdlet is being used in the provider-enabled drive.